History of Game Informer in Timeline

 Game Informer

-Game Informer is an American monthly video game magazine that provides articles, news, strategies, and reviews of video games and consoles.
-Originating as an in-house newsletter for FuncoLand in August 1991, it was later acquired by GameStop in 2000.
-This acquisition led to significant in-store promotion, contributing to the magazine's popularity.
-By June 2017, it had become the fifth-most popular magazine based on circulation.
+Game Informer is an American monthly video game magazine that features articles, news, strategies, and reviews about video games and consoles.
+Originating as an in-house newsletter for FuncoLand in August 1991, it was later acquired by GameStop in 2000 following their purchase of FuncoLand.
+This acquisition led to significant in-store promotion, contributing to the magazine's widespread success.
+By June 2017, Game Informer had become the fifth-most popular magazine based on circulation numbers.

 In 1993, Elizabeth Olson and Andy McNamara jointly became co-editors-in-chief of Game Informer.